kedar1607/QuantRelNet/README.md

 The library can serve as a starting point for building animations or simulations to visualise physics in 3D environments.

+Many utilities now include both simple one-dimensional helpers and three-dimensional counterparts.
+For instance ``Particle3D`` models a point mass with a velocity vector and ``wave_solution_3d`` generates a plane wave at an arbitrary position.

 Each module includes detailed docstrings explaining the underlying physical principles, the meaning of each variable and the equations implemented.
 Many docstrings contain links to external resources such